Matt Wiman

-Matthew Charles Wiman (born September 19, 1983) is an American retired mixed martial artist who competed as a lightweight.
+Matt Wiman (born September 19, 1983) is an American former professional mixed martial artist who competed as a lightweight.
 He competed in the Ultimate Fighting Championship.

 Background

-Wiman graduated from Broken Arrow High School in 2002.
+Wiman graduated from Broken Arrow High School in Broken Arrow, Oklahoma, in 2002.

 Mixed martial arts career

 Early career

 Matt began training mixed martial arts with UFC fighter, Mikey Burnett, at the Lion's Den in Tulsa, Oklahoma.

 Wiman's initiation into professional fighting came on August 14, 2004.
 A relatively unknown fighter at the time, Matt entered the Extreme Fight Night tournament organized by kickboxer, Dale Cook.
 Matt won 3 fights that night to become the Extreme Fighting League Middleweight Champion.
 He defeated Joseph Garza and Greg Bossler, each by unanimous decision, before finishing Venn Johns by triangle choke for the championship belt.

 Matt's first title defense came on November 13, 2004, when he defeated David Franks by armbar 42 seconds into the first round.

 He defended the title again on February 5, 2005, with a 20-second KO of D.J.
 Randall.

-Wiman first gained national attention at FFC 15-Fiesta Las Vegas on September 15, 2005 against fellow rising star Roger Huerta.
+Wiman first gained national attention at FFC 15-Fiesta Las Vegas on September 15, 2005, against fellow rising star Roger Huerta.
 It was a back and forth fight, with both fighters nearly finishing on several occasions.
 Matt lost a close decision.
 As a result of their impressive performances, Wiman and Huerta both caught the eyes of Dana White and UFC matchmaker, Joe Silva.

-Wiman defended his Extreme Fight League championship belt for a third and final time on November 12, 2005 at Battle at the Brady 2 against Thomas Grissom.
+Wiman defended his Extreme Fight League championship belt for a third and final time on November 12, 2005, at Battle at the Brady 2 against Thomas Grissom.
 Matt won by referee stoppage in the 1st round due to multiple cuts sustained by Grissom.

-Wiman's next fight was at MFC-Boardwalk Blitz on March 14, 2006 in Atlantic City, New Jersey against UFC veteran, Nick Agallar.
+Wiman's next fight was at MFC-Boardwalk Blitz on March 14, 2006, in Atlantic City, New Jersey, against UFC veteran, Nick Agallar.
 Matt lost by unanimous decision.